toliva/ConnectivityContent/apis/Product-API/02-reference.md

 minLOSThreshold | integer | This property configuration is used by Expedia when MinLOS Restrictions updates are received via EQC AR.
 If the MinLOS restriction update attempted via EQC AR is greater than this value, the update will be rejected. cancellationTime | string | Cancellation deadline reference time.
 When cancel policies are defined and exchanged via the rate plan resource, a deadline in hours is provided.
 The deadline in hours is always relative to this property cancellation deadline reference time configuration. timezone | string | Descriptive information about property timezone configuration in Expedia system.
 Description will start by a GMT offset, followed by a friendly name.
 Any configuration or settings related to date or time for a property will always be relative to this timezone.
-Examples of such configurations include property cancellation time and property reservation cutoff time. reservationCutOff | [CutOffDTO](#/definitions/CutOffDTO) | Used to indicate when we stop making rate plans available to book for same day reservations.
+Examples of such configurations include property cancellation time and property reservation cutoff time. reservationCutOff | [CutOff](#/definitions/CutOffDTO) | Used to indicate when we stop making rate plans available to book for same day reservations.
 Expedia can configure properties to accept last minute bookings up until 5:00am on the next day.
 If configured this way, a property would accept that Expedia uses availability and rates from September 1st, and sell it up until September 2nd, 5am (based on property timezone).

 <a name="/definitions/CutOffDTO"></a>
-#### CutOffDTO
+#### CutOff

 Property Name | Type | Description
 ------------- | ---- | -----------